DineshSekar28/CreditCardApproval-ML/README.md

 ---

 ## 📊 Data Visualizations
+Data Visualizations to find the primary relationship between approval and the existing customer features.
+The processed data after scoring the Target approval values is represented in the below charts generated using Tableau to get a visual perspective.

 - **Income** and **Age** correlation with approval of credit card visualized.

+![Screenshot 2025-03-29 141112](https://github.com/user-attachments/assets/07f1e0b9-6ded-476e-b665-e5c71b201ac0)

 - The Bar-graph along with trendline displays the correlation.

-![Screenshot 2025-03-29 141112](https://github.com/user-attachments/assets/07f1e0b9-6ded-476e-b665-e5c71b201ac0)

 ![Screenshot 2025-03-29 163459](https://github.com/user-attachments/assets/b8f18b2c-369c-42b9-b79f-220ac952dd1f)